transcrobes/wikiextract/README.md

 Option --no-templates significantly speeds up the extractor, avoiding the cost of expanding [MediaWiki templates](https://www.mediawiki.org/wiki/Help:Templates).

+## Development
+This project uses `pyproject.toml` and `poetry` for project management, `pre-commit` (including `black`) and `pylint` for style and static checking, and `pytest` for testing.

+Install for development with `poetry install`

+The `scripts` directory contains a number of useful scripts for running development tasks, such as `runlint.sh` for running `pylint`, `runtests.sh` for running `pytest`, etc.

+These scripts should be launched with `poetry run scripts/script-name.sh` (after running `poetry install`).

+If you find any bugs or have suggestions for feature improvements, please create a ticket.
+You are advised to create a ticket *before* starting to write any code, to make sure that everyone is on the same page, and so that we can avoid further forking of projects!

 ## License
 The code is made available under the [GNU Affero General Public License v3.0](LICENSE).

 This project started as a fork of https://github.com/attardi/wikiextractor/commit/87549a91a63b77c442e6592949fc965a28755d99.
 This project is available under the same conditions as the original code.

+The original authors obviously retain copyright over their contributions.